Parent/Family Frequently Asked Questions

-Once your son or daughter has decided to join, he or she will be known as a “new member “ (or associate, pledge, etc.) of the organization.
 The new member period is a time of learning – learning about how the organization is run, learning about the history of the organization, learning how to work within the larger membership, learning about yourself.

 What is the cost associated with joining a fraternity/sorority?

 Fraternities/sororities are NOT funded by the University.
 Each chapter is self-supported through dues charged to all members.
 In the first semester of membership, new members are assessed a number of one-time fees (pledge fee, initiation fee, badge fee, insurance).
-After the initial fees are paid, your son/daughter’s only required expenses will be their regular chapter dues.
+After the initial fees are paid, your student’s only required expenses will be their regular chapter dues.